iiAku/kolibri-frontend/documentation/index.md

 ### Fund Administrator

 **Fund administrators** are able to administer the Developer and Stability funds with immediate effect.
-Specifically, they can set the delegate for these contracts, and they can direct the funds to call `liquidate` on valid Vault contracts.
+Specifically, they can set the delegate for these contracts, and they can direct the funds to call `liquidate` on valid `Oven` contracts.
 Fund Administrators cannot move funds from the dev fund.

 In the long term, this will be a multi-sig contract.